-- 1. Enhanced monitoring and enforcement to ensure motorized and mechanized use and access occurs on existing and appropriate roads and trails. - 2.
+- 1. Enhanced monitoring and enforcement to ensure motorized and mechanized use and access occurs on designated roads and trails. - 2.
 Decommission unauthorized recreation trails currently being used by off-road vehicles. - 3.
 Deactivate or rehabilitate roads and trails that traverse areas with high value such as sensitive grasslands, habitat for species and ecosystems at risk, wetlands or important wildlife and livestock watering areas, Ktunaxa cultural or archaeological values or areas of high aesthetic value. - 4.
-Consider seasonal closures of existing roads, trails, and undeveloped camping areas to minimize disturbance to wildlife (e.g., spring calving grounds, winter ungulate habitat) or during periods of snowmelt, to avoid increased erosion. - 5.
-Install informational signage at prominent recreation access points with maps and information about recreation guidelines and use in the area. - 6.
-Establishment of motorized recreation trails will not be considered.
+Consider seasonal closures of designated roads, trails, and overnight camping areas to minimize disturbance to wildlife (e.g., spring calving grounds, winter ungulate habitat) or during periods of snowmelt, to avoid increased erosion. - 5.
+Install informational signage at prominent recreation access points with maps and information about recreation guidelines and use in the area. - Establishment of motorized recreation trails will not be considered.
 Establishment of non-motorized and mechanized recreation trails may be considered, on a case-by-case basis, depending on local values and management priorities.
-Where trails exist in sensitive areas, proposed trail modifications will be assessed for sustainability and alignment with this Strategy.

-Sensitive Areas are identified across Koocanusa in the maps at Figure 2 and Figure 3.
+Sensitive Areas are identified across Koocanusa (maps at Figure 2 and Figure 3).

-4.4.2 Undeveloped Camping Areas
+4.3.2 Potential Overnight Camping Areas

 The Koocanusa Area contains 305 public camping sites for overnight recreation use.
 These sites are located in Kikomun Creek Provincial Park (168 sites), and at the nine existing recreation sites in the area with 137 overnight camping spots at Wapiti, North Star, Suzanne Lake, Kikomun Creek, Loon Lake, Edwards Lake, Gold Creek Bay, Gold Creek and Englishman Creek.
-Two additional recreation sites were established in the Grasmere area in 2019 - Western Pine and Grasmere, both of which provide undeveloped camping and can support about 20 camping units each.
+Two additional recreation sites were established in the Grasmere area in 2019 - Western Pine and Grasmere, both of which provide dispersed camping opportunities and can support about 20 camping units each.
 In addition, there are various private campgrounds in the region that provide overnight camping opportunities.

-Through this Strategy, an additional 20 areas are identified for undeveloped camping on Crown land.
-These camping areas have a total capacity of about 200 camping units.
+Through this Strategy, an additional 22 sites are identified as potential sites for designated overnight camping on Crown land.
+These additional camping areas have a total capacity of about 200 camping units.
 They were identified to support current recreation use patterns, for their high suitability for recreation use, and to mitigate impacts in sensitive areas and to important values.
-Collectively, the camping areas are about 95 hectares in size, and represent 0.15% of Crown land in the Koocanusa.
+Collectively, the camping areas are about 75 hectares in size, and represent 0.15% of Crown land in the Koocanusa.
 With all recreation sites considered, existing and potential camping areas encompass less than 1% of Crown land in the Koocanusa Recreation Management area.
 Overnight camping would not be permitted on the remaining the 99% of the land base.

-Each of the undeveloped camping areas are described below and depicted on the Koocanusa Recreation Strategy maps in Figure 2 and Figure 3.
+Each of the potential camping areas are described below and depicted on the Koocanusa Recreation Strategy maps in Figure 2 and Figure 3.

-The identification of undeveloped camping areas represents a first phase of the Recreation Strategy and will be implemented in the summer of 2021.
-The BC Government's Recreation Order permits camping in the undeveloped camping areas identified in this Strategy.
+The potential overnight camping areas represent a first phase of the Recreation Strategy and will be implemented in the summer of 2021.
+As was the case in 2020, legislation will be in place that permits camping in the overnight camping areas identified in this Strategy.

-Phase two is a longer-term process of conducting more detailed assessments of undeveloped camping areas to determine suitability for future use.
+Phase two is a longer-term process of conducting more detailed assessments of each potential camping area to determine suitability for future use.
 Through Phase two, the locations and boundaries of camping areas are likely to change as new assessment work is completed and monitoring of recreation activities continues.
-Each undeveloped camping area may be managed in one of the following ways in the future:
+Each potential overnight camping area may be managed in one of the following ways: